empa-scientific-it/openbis/docs/user-documentation/general-admin-users/properties-handled-by-scripts.md

 ### Defining a Jython validation script

-1. Go to Admin -&gt; Plugins -&gt; Add Plugin.
+1. Go to Admin -> Plugins -> Add Plugin.
 2. Select "Entity Validator" as the plugin type
 3. Choose name, entity kind, and description.
 4. Prepare a script (see paragraph "Script specification" below)